zerotune/ZeroTune/README.md

 <h1>Welcome to ZeroTune - Code and Documentation</h1>

-ZeroTune is a novel zero-shot learned approach for tuning parallelism in distributed stream processing system.
+ZeroTune is a novel zero-shot learned approach for determining cost effective parallelism degrees in distributed stream processing system.

 <h3>Dedicated Repository for Paper Submission:</h3>